omerlevy/tau_amnlp/attention_exercise/README.md

 ### Coding

 Most of the code you will need to implement will either be in `model.py`, or in the `wsd_model.ipynb` notebook (a.k.a. **the** notebook).
-The notebook will walk you through the first few parts of the exercise, after which you should be familiar enough with the code to implement the rest.
+The notebook will walk you through parts 1-3 of the exercise, after which you should be familiar enough with the code to implement the rest.
 Feel free to change any part of the code.

 You will need a GPU to train the model.
 There are two options: